fujitsu/A64FX/README.md

 Fujitsu and the Fujitsu logo are trademarks of Fujitsu Limited.

-This publication is provided ¡Èas is¡É without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or noninfringement.
+This publication is provided Â¡Ãˆas isÂ¡Ã‰ without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or noninfringement.